What is a droopy eyelid?

 - Eyebrow ache as a result of the great effort required to raise the eyelids.

-Ptosis causes the narrowing of the eye opening, when means the eye appears smaller than it actually is.
-Moreover, if the condition is covering the pupils and therefore causing vision problems, the patient may find themselves subconsciously raising their eyebrows to help them see better, which can lead to headaches and result in having a strange, surprised appearance.
+Ptosis causes the narrowing of the eye opening, when means the eye appears smaller than it is.
+Moreover, if the condition is covering the pupils and therefore causing vision problems, the patient may subconsciously raise their eyebrows to help them see better, leading to headaches and a strange, surprised appearance.

-For some people, droopy eyelids may not cause medical issues, but are simply a cosmetic concern.
+For some people, eyelids that droop may not cause medical issues, but are simply a cosmetic concern.

 It is important to seek immediate medical attention if the droopy eyelid: